ccheshirecat/volant/docs/guides/interactive-mode.md

 The structure of `payload.json` and the semantics of the response are defined by the plugin.
 Browser plugins, for example, typically return a local URL or begin streaming a proxied DevTools session.

-> Tip: Run `volar plugins show <name>` to inspect a manifest and discover available actions.
+> Tip: Run `volar plugins manifest <name> --summary` to inspect a manifest and discover published endpoints.
+Many plugins now prefer publishing an OpenAPI document rather than individual action helpers.

 ---